 When adopted in 1977, this was a more rigorous safeguards policy than that of any country supplying uranium to world markets.
 However, the approach is very similar to that of the USA and Canada.

-Australia has 22 bilateral safeguards agreements covering 47 countries (the Euratom agreement covering all 27 countries in the EU, giving some overlap).
-That with UAE is the latest.
+Australia has 25 bilateral safeguards agreements covering over 40 countries (the Euratom agreement covering all 28 countries in the EU, giving some overlap).
+Those with UAE, India and Ukraine are the latest.
 It has always taken the position that rigorous bilateral safeguards are an important and effective complement to the international safeguards system, and it may be unique in applying safeguards to all uranium supplied to nuclear weapons states.

 Australia's position as a major uranium exporter is influential in the ongoing development of international safeguards and other non-proliferation measures, through membership of the IAEA Board of Governors, participation in international expert groups and its safeguards research program in support of the IAEA.

 The Australian Safeguards & Non-Proliferation Office (ASNO) regulates the system of bilateral safeguards applying to Australian uranium exports based on customer countries being parties to the NPT.
 It also administers the domestic safeguards system required by Australia's own NPT agreement with the IAEA.

 In addition, ASNO keeps account of nuclear material and associated items in Australia through its administration of the Nuclear Non-Proliferation (Safeguards) Act 1987.
 ASNO provides information to the IAEA on the small amount of nuclear material in Australia which is subject to safeguards (including 6 tonnes of DU in medical and industrial radiography equipment), and on uranium exports.
 It also facilitates IAEA inspections, including those under the Additional Protocol.